lareza-farhan-wanaghi/gophercises/readme.md

 - Let's check our active to-do list by using the list subcommand.
 (As you will see below, the data are stored in alphabetical order)<br/><br/>
 ![task6](readme_images/task6.png)

 - You can mark an active task as done by using the do subcommand and list all tasks marked as done with the completed subcommand.
-(As an example, we will mark the "studying math" task before as done and then check the completed and active task list)<br/><br/>
+(As an example, we will mark the "studying math" task and then check the completed and active task list)<br/><br/>
 ![task7](readme_images/task7.png)